Stop Cash Fraud: How Secure Deposit Bags Protect Your Business from Theft & Shrinkage

 Once you have determined your needs, selecting the right material is the next step.
 The material of bank deposit bags directly affects their durability, resistance to tampering, and overall security.
 Here are some common materials used for deposit bags:

-- Polyethylene Plastic: Lightweight and cost-effective, suitable for lower cash volumes or situations with minimal risk.
-Often used for single-use, disposable bags.
+• Polyethylene Plastic: Lightweight and cost-effective, suitable for lower cash volumes or situations with minimal risk.
+Often used for single-use, disposable bags that still incorporate a tamper-evident seal.

-- Reinforced Plastic (e.g., multi-layer co-extruded films): Offers enhanced tear and puncture resistance.
-Ideal for higher cash sums or deposits that might undergo more handling.
+• Reinforced Plastic (e.g., multi-layer co-extruded films): Offers enhanced tear and puncture resistance.
+Ideal for higher cash sums or deposits that might undergo more handling during transit.

-- Vinyl or Nylon: More durable and often reusable options, suitable for very high volumes or for transporting sensitive documents that require repeated use of the same bag.
-These may incorporate locking mechanisms.
+• Vinyl or Nylon: More durable and often reusable options, suitable for very high volumes or for transporting sensitive documents that require repeated use of the same bag.
+These may incorporate more sophisticated locking mechanisms and a clear tamper-evident window for a one-time-use seal.

 If you handle lower cash volumes and don’t face high risks, lightweight options like polyethylene plastic may suffice.
 However, for larger sums or higher-risk situations, stronger materials such as reinforced plastic, vinyl, or nylon might be necessary.